dotnet/docs/docs/csharp/programming-guide/interop/walkthrough-office-programming.md

   - "Office programming [C#]"
   - "Office programming [Visual Basic]" ms.assetid: 519cff31-f80b-4f0e-a56b-26358d0f8c51
-caps.latest.revision: 46
 author: "BillWagner"
 ms.author: "wiwagn"
 ---
 # Walkthrough: Office Programming (C# and Visual Basic)
 Visual Studio offers features in C# and Visual Basic that improve Microsoft Office programming.
 Helpful C# features include named and optional arguments and return values of type `dynamic`.
 In COM programming, you can omit the `ref` keyword and gain access to indexed properties.
 Features in Visual Basic include auto-implemented properties, statements in lambda expressions, and collection initializers.

 Both languages enable embedding of type information, which allows deployment of assemblies that interact with COM components without deploying primary interop assemblies (PIAs) to the user's computer.
-For more information, see [Walkthrough: Embedding Types from Managed Assemblies](http://msdn.microsoft.com/library/b28ec92c-1867-4847-95c0-61adfe095e21).
+For more information, see [Walkthrough: Embedding Types from Managed Assemblies](https://msdn.microsoft.com/library/b28ec92c-1867-4847-95c0-61adfe095e21).

 This walkthrough demonstrates these features in the context of Office programming, but many of these features are also useful in general programming.
 In the walkthrough, you use an Excel Add-in application to create an Excel workbook.
 Next, you create a Word document that contains a link to the workbook.
 Finally, you see how to enable and disable the PIA dependency.